aws-amplify/amplify-android-samples/CONTRIBUTING.md

 ```
 Note: JDK 11, 12, 13, etc. have known issues and are not supported.

-Now, clone the Amplify Android project from GitHub.
+Now, clone the Amplify Android Samples project from GitHub.

 ```shell
 git clone git@github.com:aws-amplify/amplify-android-samples.git